fnordoglargh/BoardGameLeague/ABOUT.md

 * Added a mechanism to translate the ABOUT.md file into HTML to view it from inside the app.
 * New DB is loaded after creation.
 * The last used database is remembered and used on next startup.
+* First remove button will be disabled if there is only one score in the result.

 ### Bug Fixes